saifjamsheer/deep-spike/README.md

-# DeepSpike
+# SpikeSort
-### Deep Learning for Neuronal Spike Detection & Classification (Spike Sorting)
+###  Neural Spike Detection, Extraction, and Classification

 Final Project for EE40098 Computational Intelligence at the University of Bath

 This project consists of the following:

-1. Signal filtering and smoothing
+1. Signal processing and denoising
-2. Spike detection
-3. Spike waveform extraction
-4. Feature extraction
-5. Feature dimensionality reduction
-6. Clustering
+2. Detecting positions of spikes
+3. Extracting waveforms of individual spikes
-7. Model training and parameter optimization
+4. Model training and parameter optimization
-8. Spike classification

-Work in progress: TBC 30/12/20
+5. Classifying spikes within denoised submission recording